For example, if a brand needs 20 videos for a campaign, they might pay $1,

 If you need higher creator volume and faster turnaround than Billo offers, consider platforms like Insense or Trend.
 These platforms allow you to tap into larger networks of creators and offer tools for faster collaboration.
 For example, Insense provides a dashboard for managing multiple campaigns simultaneously, which can be invaluable for a brand launching a seasonal collection with tight deadlines.

 Hiring UGC creators directly often costs less per video in the long run due to the ability to negotiate bulk rates and long-term contracts.
-For instance, securing a creator for $400 monthly to produce four videos can reduce your per-video cost to $100.
-In contrast, Billo's per-video pricing might not offer the same scalability unless you're producing very high volumes.
+For instance, securing a creator for $400 monthly to produce four videos can reduce your per-video cost to $

 In 2026, Billo offers tiered plans starting at $500 per month, which includes 5 videos and access to a dedicated account manager.
 The mid-tier plan at $1,200 per month offers 15 videos and priority creator selection.
 The highest tier, at $2,500 monthly, provides 40 videos and advanced analytics tools.
 Each tier is designed to scale with your content needs, making it easier to manage increasing demand as your brand grows.